Andcool-Systems/mc-oauth/README.md

 # Simple Minecraft OAuth Service

 This service allows you to implement user login on your website without needing to log in to a Microsoft account.
+Minecraft server IP: **mc-oauth.andcool.ru** (1.12 — 1.20.*)

 ## How It Works
 The plugin is installed on a Bukkit server (you can also add ViaVersion for a wider range of versions).